PhD students and faculty sit around a table, engaging in discussion.

 Badger Nurse Researchers in Action

-Nadeen Sami Alshakhshir, PhD’24, chose UW–Madison’s PhD in Nursing for its welcoming environment, strong advisor support, and financial aid, which helped her connect with research participants and complete her degree as an international student.
+Nadeen Sami Alshakhshir, PhD’24, chose UW–Madison’s PhD in Nursing Program for its welcoming environment, strong advisor support, and financial aid, which helped her connect with research participants and complete her degree as an international student.

 Student and Alumni Stories